-Here we have assembled definitions of many important terms which will help you understand and build better web pages...
+Here I have assembled definitions of many important terms which will help you understand and build better web pages...

 - INTERNET: The connection of millions of computers worldwide which enable access to web pages, E-MAIL, Software programs and many other useful forms of information

 - ON LINE: Being connected to the Internet

 - PC: Personal Computer

 - WEB BROWSER: Software which enables your PC or internet device to access webpages on the Internet

 - SOFTWARE: A Computer Program that runs on a computer or other device made from "invisible magnetic code" stored on Hard Drives, CDs, Floppy Discs Etc. also referred to as an Application or App

 - PROGRAM: A set of Instructions written in various Languages that cause certain specific processes to take place on a computer, web Browser, webpage or other device etc.

 - WEB SERVER: A large powerful computer that runs a Program at an Internet site that makes webpages at that site available to Browsers across the Internet

-- WEB HOST: A web site (usually a legitimate Company) that offers you webspace (on their Servers) at which you can store your web pages for access to viewers on the WWW...they are FREE or PAY hosts...and most provide a File Editor to create and design your web pages with ... to find Hosts try Our Design Links
+- WEB HOST: A web site (usually a legitimate Company) that offers you webspace (on their Servers) at which you can store your web pages for access to viewers on the WWW...they are FREE or PAY hosts...and most provide a File Editor to create and design your web pages with ... to find Hosts try My Design Links

 - HARDWARE: Any of the machinery that runs a computer or other devices